Cox takes helm as new executive director of RCPC

 More than ever, the Partnership is emphasizing collaboration and innovation, Cox said.

-Cox joined the Partnership in 2007 after graduating from UNC Greensboro and interning at the organization as a student.
+Cox joined the Partnership in 2007 after graduating from UNCG and interning at the organization as a student.
 She received her master’s in educational leadership, advocacy & policy from UNC Wilmington.

 Cox is a member of the Rockingham County Racial Equity Learning Community, the Rockingham County Schools mental health advisory committee, and the school health advisory committee.
 She is a youth mentor with the Barry L. Joyce Cancer Center, a previous member of the board of directors of the Western Rockingham Chamber of Commerce, and a 2012 graduate of Leadership Rockingham.